 I cringe when I see statements like this.
 I understand the desire to get off the beaten track, to explore places and find hidden gems.
 We want a glimpse at the local life.
-We want to be Indiana Jones and feel like we are discovering and experiencing something new, not simply a part of a horde of other tourists and mass consumption.
+We want to be Indiana Jones and feel like we‘re discovering and experiencing something new, not simply joining a horde of other tourists and buying into mass consumption.

 It’s good to see something different and explore what hasn’t been Disneyfied for tourists.
-But this idea that simply because a place is popular it has become “too touristy” and thus ruined is crap.
+But this idea that simply because a place is popular, it’s become “too touristy” and thus ruined is crap.

 Paris is not touristy.